Pathways

 • More pressure sets and consistency targets in training

-• Working on harder skills (only when shapes remain safe)
+• Working on harder skills, only when shapes stay safe

 • Stricter discipline around focus and work ethic